Name: Stephanie Chua

 What do you love most about your student life at Monash?

-Aside from the tedious assignments, the most memorable moments from my entire journey in Monash were the friends I made and the experiences we went through together.
-These guys helped me get through the bad and good times.
+Aside from the challenging assignments, the most memorable moments from my entire journey in Monash were the friends I made and the experiences we went through together.
+These guys helped me get through the good and bad times.